 Here are five tips to get you started:

-- After opening items packaged in jars or cartons — such as salsa, spaghetti sauce and cottage cheese — store them upside down to keep mold at bay and your items fresh longer.
+- After opening items packaged in jars or cartons — such as salsa, spaghetti sauce and cottage cheese — store them upside down to help keep mold at bay.
+Just be sure the lid is on tightly first.

-- Wrap your salad greens in a paper towel to keep them from becoming slimy and inedible.
+- Wrap your salad greens in a paper towel to help keep them from becoming slimy.

 - Keep the wrapper on blocks of cheese when you cut.
-Touching the cheese directly can transfer bacteria from your hands and encourage mold growth.
+Touching the cheese directly can transfer bacteria from your hands to the cheese, which can contribute to the food spoiling faster.

 - It’s an old wives’ tale that leaving the avocado pit in half an avocado or guacamole will keep it from browning.
 What does work is to lightly press plastic wrap on to it to minimize its contact with air.